linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 zero-coupon corporate bond and a 25-year,  $8.8\%$  coupon corporate bond would be compared to the on-the-run 25-year Treasury security.
 Such a comparison makes little sense because the cash-flow characteristics of the two corporate bonds will not be the same as that of the benchmark Treasury.

 The proper way to compare non-Treasury bonds of the same maturity but with different coupon rates is to compare them to a portfolio of Treasury securities that have the same cash flows.
-For example, consider the  $8.8\%$ , 25-year corporate bond selling for  $87.0798.
-The cash flow per$ 100 par value for this corporate bond, assuming that interest rates do not change (i.e., assuming interest rates are static) is forty-nine 6-month payments of $4.40 and a payment in 25 years (at the end of fifty 6-month periods) of $104.40.
+For example, consider the  $8.8\%$ , 25-year corporate bond selling for  \$87.0798.
+The cash flow per\$ 100 par value for this corporate bond, assuming that interest rates do not change (i.e., assuming interest rates are static) is forty-nine 6-month payments of \$4.40 and a payment in 25 years (at the end of fifty 6-month periods) of \$104.40.
 A portfolio that will replicate this cash flow would include 50 zero-coupon Treasury securities with maturity values and maturities coinciding with the amounts and timing of the cash flows of the corporate bond.

 The corporate bond's value is equal to the present value all its cash flows.
 Assuming that the cash flows are riskless, the value will equal the present value of the replicating portfolio of Treasury securities.
 In turn, these cash flows are valued at the Treasury spot rates.
-The price of the risk-free  $8.8\%$ , 25-year bond assuming the Treasury spot-rate curve shown in Exhibit 7-4 is $96.6133.
-The corporate bond's price is $87.0798, less than that package of zero-coupon Treasury securities, because investors in fact require a yield spread for the risk associated with holding a corporate bond rather than a riskless package of Treasury securities.
+The price of the risk-free  $8.8\%$ , 25-year bond assuming the Treasury spot-rate curve shown in Exhibit 7-4 is \$96.6133.
+The corporate bond's price is \$87.0798, less than that package of zero-coupon Treasury securities, because investors in fact require a yield spread for the risk associated with holding a corporate bond rather than a riskless package of Treasury securities.

 The zero-volatility spread or static spread is a measure of the spread that the investor would realize over the entire Treasury spot-rate curve if the bond is held to maturity.
 It is not a spread off one point on the Treasury yield curve, as is the traditional yield spread.
 The zero-volatility spread, which is found by an iterative procedure, is the spread that makes the present value of the cash flows from the corporate bond when discounted at the Treasury spot rate plus the spread equal to the corporate bond's price.